 In the spring of each year, those men who are ready will attend a Selection Advisory Conference at Leeds Trinity University College where they will have two interviews, each lasting approximately 40 minutes.
 The four-person interviewing panel, which is chaired by the Episcopal Vicar for Clergy, Mgr David Smith, will send a report on each man to the Bishop.
 Then they will be invited to have a day-long psychological assessment, a full medical examination and a Criminal Records Bureau check.
 The Bishop and his Vicars General will interview each man in May or June and the Bishop will then let him know if he has been accepted as a student for the diocese and to which seminary he intends to send him.
 Seminary courses begin in September.

-During their formation at seminary, students for this diocese are expected to meet with the Bishop, Fr Michael and each other during the Christmas holidays.
+During their formation at seminary, students for this diocese are expected to meet with the Bishop, Fr Stephen and each other during the Christmas holidays.
 They are also expected to attend another meeting in the early summer.
-Bishop Macus and Fr Michael ordinarily visit the diocesan students in their houses of formation each year.
+Bishop Macus and Fr Stephen ordinarily visit the diocesan students in their houses of formation each year.